August 31st

 Meaning of the subhAShita:

-A snake, king, tiger, insect, child, others' dog, and foolish person too - (these) 7 sleepers should not be woken up (advised)!
+A snake, king, tiger, insect, child, others' dog, and foolish person too—(these) 7 sleepers should not be woken up (or advised)!

 Commentary:

-A snake can be poisonous, the king can get angry, a tiger kills, an insect bites, a child cries and others' dog barks at strangers.
+A snake can be poisonous, a king can get angry, a tiger kills, an insect bites, a child cries and somebody else's dog barks at strangers.
 Waking up any of these is, quite understandably, not a pleasant circumstance.
 For one's own good, he is better off letting them sleep.

 pada vigrahaH: